Pumpkin Pecan Crunch Muffins

 Anyway, since pumpkin bread is also my all-time most requested at home, I thought I’d reinvent the recipe as muffins this year.

-Finally, a few tips on making muffins…Use an ice cream scoop to fill the muffin tins; that way, you’ll get an even amount in each cup.
-Also, be sure to fill any unfilled muffin cups halfway with water to ensure they bake evenly.
+Finally, a few tips on making muffins: Use an ice cream scoop to fill the muffin tins so you get an even amount in each cup; and, be sure to fill any unfilled muffin cups halfway with water to ensure they bake evenly.

 Pumpkin Pecan Crunch Muffins